babyghost-ys/british_store/README.md

 Step 3.
 Run "rails db:migrate", or just click on the "Run pending migration" prompt in the website.

 Step 4.
-Run "./bin/rails tailwindcss:install" (Mac) or "rails tailwindcss:install".
+Run "rails tailwindcss:install" (Windows) or  "./bin/rails tailwindcss:install" (Mac).
 You may see some conflicts.
 Just type "y" to confirm when you see that.

 Step 5.
 Run "rails db:seed" if you want to populate some testing data.